ijmccallum/Programming-Language-Comparisons/README.md

 ### ALGOL 60

+ALGOL 58
+ALGOL 60
+ALGOL 68

-"Designed by committie where every member tried hard to get their favourite thing in ... lessons learned in hindsight" (computerphile youtube)
+"Designed by committee where every member tried hard to get their favorite thing in ... lessons learned in hindsight" (computerphile YouTube)

+Intended to avoid some of the problems of FORTRAN (what problems specifically?)

+Introduced:
+ - Code Blocks (Begin ... end) (are these subroutines?
+Functions?)
+ - Nested functions & lexical scope

+Wasn't picked up by commercial computing due to a lack of standard I/O - instead it was used to define algorithms.

+## Concepts of language design

+Things like "Lexical Scope", "Code Blocks",

+### Evaluation strategy